ArekSahal/FashionApp/RAILWAY_DEPLOYMENT.md

 1. Check Railway's documentation
 2. Review the logs in Railway dashboard
 3. Verify all environment variables are set
 4. Test locally first to isolate issues
+5. Check that all configuration files are properly committed